armansiddiqui5310/armansiddiqui5310/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning html/css
 - 💞️ I’m looking to collaborate on small projects
-- 📫 you can contact me through my WhatsApp no.9660419559
+- 📫 you can contact me through my gmail - armansddiqui5310@gmail.com

 <!---
 armansiddiqui5310/armansiddiqui5310 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.